kallaway/100-days-of-code/log.md

 ### Day 2: December 6, 2017

 **Today's Progress**:
 This was an interesting day.
 I spent most of it running from one appointment to the next so I didn't code as much as I wanted to.
-As the day comes to an end, I'm getting in _at least_ an hour to code.
+As the day comes to an end and the fairies temp me with sleep by sprinkling sleepy dust on me, I had to stay focused and code for at least an hour.
+I did it!

 Here's what I worked on:
 - [x] If the wrong color is clicked, the color fades to the background color leaving only the remaining possible answers.
 - [x] Notification to the player for whether or not the correct color was chosen.